thisismorris/morrisfan/blog_pic/workshop/Salary_nego.md

     - past job salary

 ### your primary sources of leverage
-- info. about your "market value" using salary surveys, public databases, info. interview.
+- info. about your "market value" using salary surveys, public databases, information interview.
     - strong presentation skills are not enough
 - making your value visible
 - competing offers: in hand or potential